MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD01_DEMO.md

     ```

 3. On the **File** menu, click **Save All**.
-4. Return to Internet Explorer and press F5 to refresh the display.
+4. Return to Microsoft Edge and press F5 to refresh the display.
 5. Verify that the **Name** field changes to **Full name**, the **Telephone** field changes to **Telephone number**, and that the style of the heading has changed.
 6. Return to Visual Studio 2017.
 7. On the **Debug** menu, click **Stop Debugging**.